microsoft/symphony/docs/TESTING.md

 ## Module tests

-Module tests ensures module code/configuration will create the resources configured resources successfully when executed.
+Module tests ensure that module code/configuration will create the resources successfully.

-* [X] It deploys the module resources, then validate the deployed resources & configurations, and finally tear down any deployed resources.
+* [X] Module tests deploy the module resources, then validate the deployed resources & configurations, and finally tear down any deployed resources.
 * [X] Slow to execute, but can be executed in parallel.
 * [X] Have no dependency on any resource other than the module under test resources.

 ## End to End tests

-End to End tests ensures an entire system resources deployed by one or more modules deployments are working as expected.
+End to End tests ensure that all resources deployed by one or more modules are working as expected.

-* [X] It validates already deployed resources for a long-lived environment e.g. development or production
+* [X] End to End tests validate already deployed resources for a long-lived environment e.g. development or production
 * [X] Fast to execute, and can be executed in parallel.
-* [X] Depends on multiple modules, sometimes the entire system resources.
+* [X] Depend on multiple modules, sometimes the entire system resources.

 ## Bicep